pub-calculator-io/bac-calculator/readme.md

-# BAC Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# BAC Calculator Widget for WordPress

 The Blood Alcohol Concentration Calculator provides an accurate estimate of your current blood alcohol concentration based on several key inputs and personal characteristics.